What is the Dulles Corridor Metrorail Project?

 Will a new rail yard be built to accommodate the Dulles Corridor Metrorail Project?

-Yes, a new rail yard will be built on Dulles Airport property and will contain five major building (service and inspection, maintenance-of-way, train wash, transportation/police, and warehouse).
+Yes, a new rail yard will be built on Dulles Airport property and will contain five major buildings (service and inspection, maintenance-of-way, train wash, transportation/police, and warehouse).
 The rail yard will also be capable of storing 168 cars, making it the largest in the WMATA system.
 This project is currently in design phases.

 Sign up to have traffic alerts delivered to your email in-box through our Alerts Sign Up Form.